OpenSILEX/opensilexClientR/README.md

 # Generalities

 ## HTTP request
-This package performs request to PHIS Web Service.
+This package performs request to openSILEX Web Service.
 We can distinguish two kinds of request:
-1. GET requests that retrieve data from the web service.
+1. GET requests that retrieve data from the Web Service.
-2. POST requests that send data to the web service.
+2. POST requests that send data to the Web Service.

-They are nammed accordingly to the HTTP method GET and POST associated to it.
+They are named accordingly to the HTTP method GET and POST associated to it.

 Because these functions rely on HTTP method, the first answer of the functions is the status of the request:
-- 200 and family: means the request has succeded
+- 200 and family: means the request has succeeded
 - 300 and family: means the request was reoriented elsewhere
 - 400 and family: means the request failed from your side (your fault)
 - 500 and family: means that the request failed from the server (not your fault)

 What is distinct between the functions is the value taken in the $data list.
-Because this package aim at providing the most generic functions, the format has to be compatible with a lot of data structures.
-For examples list containing another list (a properties argument typically).
+Because this package aims at providing the most generic functions, the format has to be compatible with a lot of data structures.
+For example, list containing another list (a properties argument typically).
 That is to say, data.frames are not always compliant enough.

 ## Identifiers